Chevrolet Astro: Second generation (1995–2005)

-In 1995, the model was facelifted with an extended nose that resembled the then-new full-size Express vans; while the original rectangular sealed beam headlights were retained for use on lower trim levels, higher spec models now used horizontally-mounted rectangular headlights that had debuted on the full-size trucks in 1988, and would eventually appear on the smaller trucks in 1995.
-Also for 1995, the shorter length body was dropped.
+For 1995, the model was facelifted with an extended nose that resembled the then-new full-size Express vans; while the original rectangular sealed-beam headlights were retained for use on lower trim levels, higher-spec models now used horizontally mounted rectangular headlights that had debuted on the full-size trucks in 1988, and would eventually appear on the smaller trucks in 1998.
+Also for 1995, the short-length body was dropped.
 In 1996, a redesigned dash received a passenger-side airbag.
 The vans remained mostly unchanged until the end of production in 2005.

-In 2003, GM upgraded the chassis of both the Astro and Safari with certain suspension components, larger brakes, and six-lug, 16 inch wheels from the full-size Chevrolet and GMC half-ton pickup trucks.
+For 2003, GM upgraded the chassis of both the Astro and Safari with certain suspension components, four-wheel disc brakes, and six-lug 16-inch wheels from the full-size Chevrolet and GMC half-ton pickup trucks.

-The Chevrolet Astro and GMC Safari twins were originally scheduled to be discontinued after 2002, but they continued until 2005 because of good sales.
+Production in 1998 totaled 32,736 units.
+However, sales from that point were decreasing and the second-shift production was eliminated in the summer of 2000.
+Sales of the Astro totaled only 15,709 in 2003, down about 16% from 2002.
+By 2004, sales of the Chevrolet Astro and GMC Safari vans were in a downward trend, and the cost of upgrading the vans to meet new 2005 safety standards was too high.
+As a result, production at the Baltimore facility was stopped, with the last example rolling off the assembly line on May 13, 2005.